brminnick/EntryCustomReturnPlugin/README.md

 ### 2. Set the `ReturnCommand` Command

- `CustomReturnEntry.ReturnCommand` will fire when the user finalizes the text in an entry with the return key.
+ `ReturnCommand` will fire when the user finalizes the text in an entry with the return key.

 ```
 goReturnTypeCustomEntry.ReturnCommand = new Command(() => Navigation.PushAsync(new ContentPage()));